cloner0110/diffusion-equation/README.md

-# diffusion-equation
+# Diffusion-Equation
-The general solver for diffusion equation .
+The general solver for diffusion equation including Theta_Method , CN , FTCS and implicit Euler.